 We can see this happening specifically for –

-(a) “never before seen querries”… that are basically querries for which Google needs to understand search intent.
+(a) “never before seen queries”… that are basically queries for which Google needs to understand search intent.

 (b) to rank pages that have no backlinks to them